till-s/mecatica-usb/README.md

      - Application using libusb for exercising max. throughput.
-     - A trivial demo driver which implements an ethernet device *on the Zynq target* interfacing to the ECM FIFO is provided.
+     - A trivial demo driver which implements an ethernet device *on the Zynq target* interfacing to the ECM or NCM FIFO is provided.
-       This demonstrates and exercises the ECM ethernet function by connecting the Zynq-linux network stack to the host's networking.
+       This demonstrates and exercises the ECM (or NCM) ethernet function by connecting the Zynq-linux network stack to the host's networking.
+       You cannot expect high performance from this driver or the firmware architecture.
+The FIFO can sustain the theoretical maximum speed of 60MB/s without problems but this is not a good software interface.
+Mecatica is aimed at FPGA applications - for software applications you'd use the PS USB interface.
+Interfacing the ethernet functions directly to sofware is a *demo only*.

 </details>